mzakharo/flutter_with_python_android/README.md

 `flutter run`

-At this point, you should see 'hello world' printed if you `adb locat` , while the flutter demo app running.
+At this point, you should see 'hello world' printed if you `adb logcat` , while the flutter demo app running.
 Communicating between the two is an excercse to the user,  you can use raw sockets, ZeroMQ, Nanomsg-NG libraries to name a few.

 Some useful projects:
  - Access Android Java API from Python: [pyjnius](https://pyjnius.readthedocs.io/en/stable/)